chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 ### Integration Metadata

 cellxgene requires ontology terms to enable search, comparison, and integration of data.
-Ontology terms for cell metadata MUST use [OBO-format ID](http://www.obofoundry.org/id-policy.html), meaning they are a CURIE where the prefix identifies the ontology.
+Ontology terms for cell metadata MUST use [OBO-format identifiers](http://www.obofoundry.org/id-policy.html), meaning a CURIE (prefixed identifier) of the form **Ontology:Identifier**.
 For example [EFO:0000001](https://www.ebi.ac.uk/ols/ontologies/efo/terms?short_form=EFO_0000001) is a term in the `EFO` ontology.

 When no appropriate ontology value is available, then the most precise accurate term MUST be used.